 Until FY 1999, unexpended balances in the MTA drew interest revenue.
 Unexpended balances are created when the FTA obligates funds, that is, commits to fund an eligible transit project such as a bus garage, but does not actually pay for the project until it is completed.
-The unexpended balance is the money that has been accumulated to make that payment when it comes due.
+The unexpended balance is the money that has been accumulated to make that payment when it comes due plus any revenues collected but not yet appropriated.
 The unexpended balances were invested, by law, in federal securities.
 The interest received, however, was a paper exchange between General Revenues and the HTF.
 TEA 21 eliminated this investment for both the MTA and the HA beginning in FY 1999.
-From that time, only tax revenues have been credited to the HTF.
+From that time until FY 2010, only tax revenues have been credited to the HTF.
+P.L.
+111-117, enacted on March 18, 2010, reinstituted the investment of unexpended balances in federal securities and restored funds not accrued from FY 1999 to FY 2010 by transferring \$4,800 million to the MTA.
 Data for actual amounts collected for the MTA from tax revenues or interest payments are not reported until after the end of a fiscal year.